30

 As lousy as the structure is, the in-game experience is pretty good.
 It starts with the food.
 Assuming they expect a big enough crowd to open the range of concession stands.

-Tasty treats included BBQ rib tips, loaded nachos, an excellent spicy sausage, hand-breaded chicken tenders (with cool sauces), a red coconut curry bowl, pulled pork sandwiches, fish and chips, and boozy popsicles (I liked the Moscow Mule).
-The Ahi poke tacos in Shibe Park Tavern, while a little “fancy” for the Coliseum, were legit (alas, due to small crowds, they may not be serving food in the Tavern on game day).
+Tasty treats included BBQ rib tips, loaded nachos, an excellent bacon-wrapped dog, hand-breaded chicken tenders (with cool sauces), a red coconut curry bowl, pulled pork sandwiches, fish and chips, and boozy popsicles (I liked the Moscow Mule).
+The Ahi poke tacos in Shibe Park Tavern, while a little “fancy” for the Coliseum, were legit (alas, due to small crowds, they likely aren’t serving food in the Tavern on game day).
 It’s a solid line up with the only downside being long lines when crowds are above 15,000 (which may no longer be a problem).

-My personal fave: The bacon-wrapped Coliseum dog is one of the best dogs in baseball.
+My personal fave: The Hot Link sausage with peppers and onions is one of the better encased meats in baseball.

 As a bonus, there are usually food truck(s) open before the game for you to enjoy.
 They rotate, but I’ve enjoyed good Mexican, Hawaiian, and Middle Eastern fare; I’ve also seen burgers, BBQ, wings, Asian food, ice cream/custard and (for day games) brunch.
 Unfortunately, with smaller crowds, often only one truck sets up, so choice isn’t as plentiful as before.